mjhucla/NVC-Dataset/README.md

 For more details, please run *NVC_dataset_demo.ipynb*.
 You are also welcome to look into the python class in  *./python_lib/class_nvc_dataset.py*

+If you get a "bad request" error message when opening NVC_dataset_demo.ipynb, you probably need to update your ipython.
+You can also run NVC_dataset_demo.py instead.

 ## Citation
 If you find this dataset and annotations useful in your research, please consider citing: